- Field Service Management

 Customer satisfaction is one of the most critical success factors in any service-oriented organization.
 If field service management challenges are unmet, customers are left waiting for services, receiving wrong information, and having unsolved problems.
 These problems will likely make customers lose patience and be dissatisfied with your service.
 A HubSpot study found that after more than one bad experience, around 73% of consumers say they would do business with a competitor instead.

 Customer dissatisfaction will not only result in customer attrition but also lead to negative word of mouth and online reviews, which are detrimental to the brand image.
 This can lead to fewer new clients and little revenue in the long run.
-Lastly, failure to deliver quality services or products to the customers’ expectations places your business in a disadvantageous position in the market.
+Lastly, failure to deliver quality services or products to the customers’ expectations places your business at a disadvantage in the market.

 2. Increased Operational Costs